 1. Get good gradesYes, your grades will need to really dazzle.
 GCSEs are seen as evidence of work ethic – and you need a really strong one of those to cope with studying at Oxford or Cambridge.
-Our ‘guesstimate’ is that the average successful applicant has around eight A* GCSEs – or 8/9 grades under the new system – under their belt.
+Our ‘guesstimate’ is that the average successful applicant has around eight 8/9 grade GCSEs under their belt.

-As per recent changes to A-levels, these are the grades you achieve in your final exams at the end of Year 13 (but you’ll apply with predicted grades based on your Year 12 performance).
+You'll receive your A-level grades at the end of Year 13, but you’ll apply with predicted grades based on your Year 12 performance.
 So expect for these to be scrutinised alongside your GCSE grades, plus any admissions tests the university requires you to take – more on this below.